blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 * The current version of Black Duck.
 Visit [this page](${blackduck_release_page}) to determine the current version.
 * Linux.
 * Access to the internet.
-For information on running without access to the internet, refer to Air Gap mode..
+For information on running without access to the internet, refer to [Air Gap mode](advanced.md#air-gap-mode).
 * curl.
 * bash.
 * Java (JRE) version 8 or 11.